dstackai/dstack-enterprise/google.md

 ## Configure Google on the `dstack` server

-To enable Okta Single Sign-On on the `dstack` server, you need to set the following environment variables:
+To enable Google Single Sign-On on the `dstack` server, you need to set the following environment variables:
 * `DSTACK_GOOGLE_PROJECT_ID` - your GCP project ID, e.g. `my-dstack-enterprise-project`.
 * `DSTACK_GOOGLE_CLIENT_ID` - the **Client ID** of the `dstack` Enterprise application created in the previous step.
 * `DSTACK_GOOGLE_CLIENT_SECRET` - the **Client secret** of the `dstack` Enterprise application created in the previous step.